Table of Contents

 - Unhook

-Hide comments, recommendations, other unnecessary clutter or 'features', etc.
+Hide comments, recommendations, other unnecessary clutter or 'features', etc. - YouTube No Translation

 Notes

 - In the early years, YouTube relied on a click-through rate which encouraged clickbait thumbnails, and only got worse when custom thumbnails were silently added in the late 2000s.
-These issues was later remedied with a thumbnail policy,18) along with a retention rate to factor in how long people stay to watch the video, but this came at the expense of short-form content.
+These issues were later remedied with a thumbnail policy,18) along with a retention rate to factor in how long people stay to watch the video, but this came at the expense of short-form content.

 - The following decade then saw short-form content proliferate on mobile-oriented platforms, so you now had an ironic situation where YouTube had to welcome back the short-form content that they previously disincentivized with YouTube Shorts on September 14, 2020,19) despite having built their entire platform on mid-form and long-form content.
 Then again, times have changed.20)